budiadiono/vscode-tsconfig-glob/README.md

 # tsconfig-glob
 ## Generate files value on tsconfig.json based on filesGlob.

-You can specify a `filesGlob` pattern in your `tsconfig.json` file in root directory and this extension automatically generate list of files.
+You can specify a `filesGlob` pattern in your `tsconfig.json` files and this extension automatically generate list of files.
 Yes just like in [atom-typescript](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md) plugin when you are using **Atom** editor.

 ### rewriteTsconfig